kinkerl/eukalypse_now/docs/quickstart/index.rst

   eukalypse_now init

 Check the configuration in ~/.eukalypse_now//eukalypse_now.conf.py and update it to your needs.
+You can overwrite every configuration you find in the settings.py

 Database setup / Migrations
 ----------------------------